acudovs/zabbix-templates/elastic/README.md

 all nodes state.
 To not overwhelm Zabbix database with duplicate data link this template to a single host which will monitor the entire cluster or use discovery parameter 'node=local' or 'node=HOSTNAME' to create only local node items or create items on specified node only.
+For node parameter to work node.name in elasticsearch.yml should match server hostname or fqdn.

 To collect more metrics just create new item prototypes in Zabbix Web UI:
 Templates -> Template App Elasticsearch ->